yauheniya-ai/animated-chart-background/README.md

 2. Run all cells to load the data and generate the chart
 3. Open your video editing software (e.g. Adobe After Effects, Adobe Express) and place the chart (with transparent background) over the background video
 4. Export as a looping GIF or MP4
-5. For sharing large gif files use Git LFS (see below)
+5. For sharing large GIF files, use Git LFS (see below)

 ## Git Large File Storage (LFS)